szaumoor/ZS_ItemPack/README.md

 # RoyalProtector's Item Pack

-This mod is a collection of items adapted from other games into the Infinity Engine.
+This mod is a collection of items adapted or inspired from other games into the Infinity Engine.
 Not all items are ported with their original mechanics for several reasons:

 - The Infinity Engine may not support certain mechanics from the original games.
 - Some original effects are too generic or repetitive, so I avoid duplicating them across multiple items.
 - Items that are spoilers or plot-critical in their original games may be reimagined, using only their likeness or inspiration to create new items.
 - Adapting items to the Forgotten Realms setting sometimes requires changes to their mechanics, descriptions, or names.
 I aim to preserve the spirit of each item, but exact replication isn't always possible.
 - Translating items into this universe may also require changes for lore consistency.
 For example, "Stygian Fury" is inspired by Elden Ring's "Rivers of Blood" katana, which references Mohg, the Lord of Blood.
-In this mod, the story is adapted to fit Orcus, a tangentially similar figure in the Forgotten Realms, resulting in conceptual and mechanical changes while maintaining the item's essence.
+In this mod, the story is adapted to fit Orcus, a tangentially similar figure in the Forgotten Realms, resulting in conceptual and mechanical changes while maintaining the item's theme.

 When you install a component that introduces a new weapon type (rapier, estoc, or kukri), the mod will also add generic versions of that weapon to various stores in the game.
 In BGEE, you can find up to +1 versions of these weapons for sale; in BG2EE, up to +3 versions will be available.
 If you prefer not to add these generic items, you can disable this feature in the configuration file.

+If you want spoilers for item descriptions, you can find them in the translation files at ZS_ItemPack/lang.
+For spoilers about where to find the items, you can check the spoiler locations file at ZS_ItemPack/spoiler_locations.md.

 ## Components
 ---